Welcome to the Winter Orienteering Series

-- Course 2: Advanced Beginner
+- Short Advanced

-- Course 7: Advanced
+- Long Advanced

-For the Advanced Orienteers: The Season
+For the Advanced Orienteer: The Season

-If you run Course 7 as an individual at any regular season Winter O' Series event, you automatically earn points towards your season score.
+If you run Long Advanced as an individual at any regular season Winter O' Series event, you automatically earn points towards your season score.
 Points are based on your order of finish, and men and women are scored separately (but compete on the same course).
 At the end of the regular season, which consists of seven races, your best four scores are combined to arrive at your season score.
 The three men and three women who finish with the highest season scores receive awards!

 For the Winter Orienteering Series, regular season points are awarded as follows: